syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Action buttons

-You can display action buttons at the bottom of the calendar by using the `ShowActionButtons` property of the SfCalendar.
-It allows you to confirm or cancel the selected date, dates, and range of dates in calendar views of the `SfCalendar`.
+You can display action buttons at the bottom of the calendar by using the [ShowActionButtons](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_ShowActionButtons) property of the SfCalendar.
+It allows you to confirm or cancel the selected date, dates, and range of dates in calendar views of the [SfCalendar](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html).

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}